Yixin-Hu/TetWild/README.md

 #### via CMake

 Our code was originally developed on MacOS and has been tested on Linux and Windows.
+We provide the commands for installing TriWild in Unix OS:

 - Clone the repository into your local machine: